Brasserie Saint Roch sign, in Serignan, France

 Delicious, Well Planned Menus

-The best service in the world is nothing without correspondingly good food.
+The most welcoming service in the world is nothing without correspondingly good food.
 And behind the scenes at Brasserie Saint Roche—though occasionally making his own rounds of the tables—is Chef Anthony Arrufat.
 He has decades of impressive experience, and that experience comes through in both the taste and the appearance of everything is served at Brasserie Saint Roch.
 Every item on the menu, every time we have been there, has been carefully thought out, deliciously balanced, and beautifully presented.
-Originally hired as head chef here in 2013, he and Raul purchased the restaurant together in 2017.
+Originally hired as head chef here in 2013, he and a partner purchased the restaurant together in 2017.

 Carré d’agneau rôti, jus à l’estragon et asperges